hrishikesh1990/freelancer_report/docs/3-why-should-you-hire-a-freelance-developer.md

 ### 3. Not enough flexibility

-Often times, situations arise where the team has to be scale fast to solve a particular problem, owing to the lack of relevant expertise in the in-house team.
+Often times, situations arise where the team has to be scaled fast to solve a particular problem, owing to the lack of relevant expertise in the in-house team.
 In such cases, going through the painstaking process of hiring a full-time employee doesn’t make sense.

 Such an individual’s expertise is usually only required in the short-term.
 So, once the particular task is completed, companies can’t afford to have them on the payroll without further work.
 Hence, some companies prefer to have flexibility in terms of hiring.